wncc/WnCC/_soc_projects/51-rohit-leanflap.markdown

 ### Week 3
 * Started implementing stuff learnt in the past couple of weeks on Flappy Bird [clone](https://github.com/sourabhv/FlapPyBird)
+* Decided attributes for feature space
+* Finished upto Week 5 in Andrew Ng's course

+### Week 4
 * Used the above model to train neural Network
-* Finished upto Week 5 in Andrew Ng's course
+* Started collecting data for Flappy Bird using a game playing [bot](https://github.com/yenchenlin/DeepLearningFlappyBird)

 A student is expected to have interest in machine learning and AI (coding experience isn't necessary).